se-panfilov/anarchy-engine/apps/showcases-desktop/SECURITY.md

-# Security Policy — showcases-desktop
+# Security Policy —

-**Effective date:** TBD until market release **Security Contact:**
+**Effective date:** TBD until market release **Security Contact:** TBD until market release

 ## Scope

-This policy applies to commercial builds of **showcases-desktop** distributed via \***\*.
-It explains how to report potential security issues and how we handle them. **It does not create SLAs, warranties, or contractual obligations.\*\*
+This policy applies to commercial builds of \***\* (the “Software”).
+It explains how to report potential security issues and how we handle them. **It does not create service levels, warranties, or contractual obligations.** Distribution and updates may occur via any **distribution channels\*\* in use from time to time (including installers, physical media, or package archives).

 ## Coordinated Vulnerability Disclosure (CVD)

-- **Report:** email \*\*\*\*.
+- **Report:** email **TBD until market release**.
 Include affected version/platform, minimal reproduction steps, impact, and (if possible) a small PoC.
-- **Encryption:** not required; if you prefer secure exchange or need to share large files, contact us first.
+- **File exchange:** if you need to share large files or sensitive artifacts, contact us first to arrange a secure channel.

 ## Handling

-We make a **good-faith effort** to triage and prioritize reports.
-We do not promise specific response times.
+We will make a **good-faith effort** to triage and prioritize reports.
+We **do not** promise specific response times or remediation timelines.
 Availability may be reduced during weekends, holidays, or maintainer absences.
+There is **no bug bounty** unless explicitly announced.

+### Research Guidelines (please follow)

+- Avoid accessing, modifying, or exfiltrating data you do not own; minimize impact and stop testing if you encounter personal data.
+- Do not perform tests that degrade availability for others (e.g., volumetric DoS).
+- Only test assets reasonably in our control; third-party platforms and distribution channels are out of scope.
+- Comply with applicable law and third-party terms.

 ## Regulatory Notifications

 Where required by law, we will **notify competent authorities and/or users within the legally mandated timelines** for actively exploited vulnerabilities or other reportable events.
+This may include obligations under EU law when applicable.
+No additional contractual commitments are created by this section.

 ## Security Updates & Delivery

-- **Delivery:** through applicable Distribution Channels in use from time to time, which may include automatic updates where available, or by providing updated files in the distribution package.
+- **Delivery:** through applicable distribution channels in use from time to time, which may include automatic updates where available, or by providing updated files in the distribution package.
-- **Advisories / release notes:** may be provided within the product or the update package, or via the applicable Distribution Channel.
-No specific location is guaranteed.
+- **Advisories / release notes:** may be provided within the product, in the update package, or via the applicable distribution channel.
+No specific location or cadence is guaranteed.
-- **Security support period:** TBD until market release (counted from the initial commercial release of the relevant major version), unless a longer period is required by applicable law.
+- **Security support period:** **TBD until market release** (counted from the initial commercial release of the relevant major version), unless a longer period is required by applicable law.
+Older or unofficial builds may not receive fixes.

-## In/Out of Scope
+## In / Out of Scope

-**In scope:** issues that materially impact the confidentiality, integrity, or availability of the shipped product or its update mechanism.
+- **In scope:** issues that materially impact the confidentiality, integrity, or availability of the shipped Software or its **update mechanism**.
-**Out of scope:** social engineering, physical attacks, DDoS on third-party platforms, vulnerabilities in third-party stores or OS kernels not packaged with the product.
+- **Out of scope:** social engineering, physical attacks, denial-of-service on third-party platforms, vulnerabilities in third-party stores or OS kernels not packaged with the Software, issues in unofficial forks or repackaged distributions.

 ## Safe Harbor

-If you comply with this policy and act in good faith, we **do not intend** to pursue legal action solely for your research on our product.
-This policy does not authorize any activity that violates applicable law or third-party terms.
+If you comply with this policy and act in good faith, we **do not intend** to pursue legal action **solely** for your security research on the
+Software.
+This policy does not authorize any activity that violates applicable law or third-party terms, and it does not protect actions that cause harm or data loss.

-**Governing Law:** subject to mandatory law, handled under **The Netherlands/Amsterdam**.
+**Governing Law:** subject to mandatory law, matters under this policy are handled under **The Netherlands/Amsterdam**.